dannythorne/TextGrid2MarkdownTable/README.md

-Convert grids of plain text to markdown tables.
+Convert grids of plain text into markdown tables.

+See the `gh-pages` branch for source code.